entando/entando-docs/vuepress/docs/v6.3.2/docs/reference/local-tips-and-tricks.md

 * Use Ubuntu bash via WSL (1 or 2), or within the Multipass VM

 ### Multipass with VirtualBox
+**Q: How do I run Multipass with VirtualBox?**

-Multipass supports the use of VirtualBox on Windows as an alternative to Hyper-V. Refer to the Multipass documentation for VirtualBox configuration instructions.
+**A:** Multipass supports the use of VirtualBox on Windows as an alternative to Hyper-V. Refer to the Multipass documentation for VirtualBox configuration instructions.

 For Entando to work correctly with VirtualBox you will need to add a port forwarding rule to access Entando from your host system.
 * Create your VM within Multipass